-Jennifer Schwesig serves as the leader of the firm’s International practice area.
+Jennifer Schwesig leads Armstrong Teasdale’s International practice area and serves as assistant general counsel to the firm.
 She understands that to be truly competitive, companies must have a business orientation that is global in scope.
 Jennifer knows that organizations must often bridge the amalgam of local, national and foreign country laws as well as analyze the added risks that accompany any overseas transaction.
 Her practice centers on counseling both domestic and foreign clients on international corporate compliance issues and business transactions in order to facilitate global expansion and management of overseas operations.

 Whether it is a newly emerging company going overseas for the first time or complex multinationals needing targeted assistance, Jennifer focuses on issues that occur when creating a foreign direct investment.
 Her experience includes corporate formation, entity selection, structure, mergers, acquisitions and divestures, cross-border investments, joint ventures, regulations, strategic business alliances and international franchising.
 She works to ensure that each arrangement follows procedure and local laws, minimizes tax implications and risk, and fulfills the organization’s goal.
 Jennifer is particularly skilled in assisting franchisors in expanding their operations into overseas markets, including the development and drafting of international disclosure documents and franchise agreements.